drunot/BetterAppWriter/README.md

 This is an add-on to [Wizkids AppWriter](https://www.wizkids.dk/downloads/) that adds additional functionality to the application.

-It is currently a very early build and does only add very basic functionality.
+It is currently an early build.

 What this app currently does add: